xuankimtran/docs-1/pages/katalon-studio/docs/test-case-preferences.md

     - "/katalon-studio/docs/test-case-preferences/"
 description:
 ---
-All the preferences under **Test Case** group are for controlling the default behaviors that Katalon Studio should perform when test cases are designed.
+All the preferences under the **Test Case** group are for controlling the default behaviors that Katalon Studio should perform when test cases are designed.

-You can configure these preferences by accessing from main menu: **Katalon Studio > Preferences > Katalon > Test Case**.
+You can configure the Test Case preferences via **Katalon Studio > Preferences > Katalon > Test Case**.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-case-preferences/Window.png)